 What Can Cause Uneven Gums?

 There are several causes of uneven gums.
-Genetics, certain prescription drugs, or a health issue can all cause your gums to look uneven.
+Genetics, certain prescription drugs, or a health issue could all cause your gums to look uneven.

 What Can It Fix?

-The human eye is very sensitive to balance and proportions and people tend to notice when someone has a gummy smile.
-This in turn causes the owner of the gummy smile to be self-conscious and try to hide their smile as much as possible.
+The human eye is very sensitive to balance and proportions, and people tend to notice when someone has a gummy smile.
+This in turn causes the owner of the gummy smile to become self-conscious and try to hide his or her smile as much as possible.

 What are the Benefits of Gum Recontouring?

-Laser gum recontouring offers many benefits which culminate in a beautiful new smile for the patient.
+Laser gum recontouring offers many benefits that culminate in a beautiful new smile for the patient.
 The benefits can include: